Fevol/obsidian-translate/README.md

 - Make sure that you _only_ enable automatic translation if you have a sufficiently high character cap on your API account, or  locally host your own translation service (e.g. with Libre Translate).

+---

 ## Features
+For more informations, head over to the [documentation](https://github.com/Fevol/obsidian-translate/blob/master/docs/TUTORIAL.md).

 ### Commands
 - **Translate current file:** Translate _current_ file
 - **Translate to new file:** Translate active document to new file, title of document also gets translated